about SOMA

 Las Vegas, NV, USA

-We are delighted to announce that the 4th (semi) biannual SoMA international conference will be taking place on November 12-13, 2024 in Las Vegas, Nevada.
-The event will take place at the Golden Nugget Casino, bringing together academics, researchers, and magicians from around the world and featuring top keynote speakers, presentations on recent research, a poster session, and a gala show.
+Thanks to everyone who participated in the 4th (semi) biannual SoMA international conference!
+The event took place on November 12-13, 2024 in Las Vegas, Nevada, at the Golden Nugget Casino.
+We gathered together together academics, researchers, and magicians from around the world and featured top keynote speakers, presentations on recent research, a poster session, and a gala show.

-We welcome presentations from across disciplines that are themed around rigorous research or theory directed toward understanding the nature, function, and underlying mechanisms of magic and illusion.
-We also invite submissions from practitioners who have applied principles of theatrical magic in unique settings.
+We welcomed presentations from across disciplines that were themed around rigorous research or theory directed toward understanding the nature, function, and underlying mechanisms of magic and illusion, including submissions from practitioners who have applied principles of theatrical magic in unique settings.
 SoMA is an inclusive organization that welcomes members with diverse backgrounds and across multiple disciplines including science and technology, humanities, practicing magicians, and individuals who are simply interested in science and magic.

 BSA Workshop on